gagarinchain/docs/docs/transactions.md

 ## Transaction execution
 Transactions to apply always come with new block for current blockchain fork.
-For every new block ```applyTransaction``` creates new empty snapshot which is linked to parent snapshot and inherits it's state.
+For every new block ```applyTransaction``` creates new empty snapshot which is linked to parent snapshot and inherits its state.
 Every change transactions do in the state is stored in this snapshot.
-If transaction is not applicable, the error occurs and snapshot becoming rejected.
+If transaction is not applicable, the error occurs and snapshot becomes rejected.
 The result of transaction execution is receipt with execution log.
 Transaction is applicable when and only when it's
 - tx.nonce >= state.nonce + 1
 - tx.from.balance >= tx.balance + tx.fee